I'm Shannon Ratigan. I'm a percussionist with over 30 years of experience, all genre's. I'm available for session work,

 More On Hand Drumming, Drum Circle Advice, And Opinions

-Well obviously, I have a 300 page book for sale on these subjects.
+Well, I do have a 300 page book for sale on these subjects.
 It would help out if you bought it from me, but I'm

 happy to offer any advice, or give my opinion, and answer questions on anything hand drumming, or drum circle related.